 Our mean gender pay gap is 17.2% and mean ethnicity pay gap is 17.9% as set out in our latest annual pay gap reports.
 The GPG is a measure of the disparity in average (mean and median) earnings of men and women who work at our University.

-It is important to stress that these gaps are not due to of men and women or ethnic minority colleagues being paid differently for work of equal value, which our data tell us does not happen.
+Our data tell us that these gaps are not due to of men and women or ethnic minority colleagues being paid differently for work of equal value.
+However there are fewer women and ethnic minority staff in senior roles.